3uer/Cheats-anarhy/README.md

 ## Hi there 👋
 Im 3uer
-This is Fast Arhive hacks Lest go (all hack you can download on release channel) all hacks here you can download official github repository and download latest version cheats
+This is Fast Arhive hacks for anarhy (all hack you can download on release channel) all hacks here you can download official github repository and download latest version cheats

 Enjoy :D